codesport/zkSNARKs-writeups/week1-solutions.md

 According to ebfull(4) the Powers of Tau ceremony is a:

 >multi-party computation (MPC) ceremony which constructs partial zk-SNARK parameters for all circuits...
 It works by taking a step that is performed by all zk-SNARK MPCs and performing it in just one single ceremony.
-This makes individual zk-SNARK MPCs much cheaper and allows them to scale to practically unbounded numbers of participants
+This makes individual zk-SNARK MPCs much cheaper and allows them to scale to practically unbounded numbers of participants.

 **(4)Source:**  https://github.com/ebfull/powersoftau

 ## 2.2.3 How are Phase 1 and Phase 2 trusted setup ceremonies different from each other?